binarygraka/master-thesis-template/README.md

 *  If you remove `customtitlespacing` from the options of the documentclass in `thesis.tex`, the title spacings will not match the guidelines anymore.
 The difference, however, is very small.
 I like it better without this option.
 *  If you remove `customtitlestyle` from the options of the documentclass in `thesis.tex`, the title styles will not match the guidelines anymore.

-:warning: If you switch between English and German, it can happen that some errors appear on the first compilation of PDFLateX.
+:warning: If you switch between English and German, it can happen that some errors appear on the first compilation with PDFLateX.
 Just compile it again and it works.

 ## Changes